Aditya-021005/Portfolio/src/content/projects/solar-tracker.md

 gains moving itself.

-This project built an automated tracker that orients a photovoltaic panel toward the sun throughout the day using **differential light sensing** and a closed control loop.
+This project built an automated tracker that orients a photovoltaic panel toward the sun throughout the day using **light sensing** using LDRsand a closed control loop.

 ## Objectives